audiblePi/artistSearchEngine/README.md

 # artistSearchEngine
 A simple search engine

-The applcation can be viewed at http://audiblepi.com/projects/artistSearchEngine/searchEngine.html
+The application can be viewed at http://audiblepi.com/projects/artistSearchEngine/searchEngine.html